Cyber Monday Sale - Save Up To 15%! Learn more

 spade bits

-A spade bit, also known as a paddle bit or flat bit, is a type of drill bit used primarily for drilling large, flat-bottom holes in wood, typically ranging up to 1-1/2 inches in diameter.
-Unlike the standard drill bits, spade bits feature a flat, paddle-like blade with a pointed tip in the center.
-This design allows for quick removal of wood material, making them ideal for creating large holes and aiding in precise positioning and stabilization.
+A spade bit, also known as a paddle bit or flat bit, is commonly used for drilling large holes with flat bottoms, whose diameter can be up to 1-1/2 inches.
+Different from formal drill bits, spade bits use a paddle-shaped blade with a tip in the center.

 Advantages